 - Lothian Buses Shareholding Excluding 2020 and 2021, there has been no default on the dividend payable to the Council over the period the Council has held this investment; - Subordinated Debt Investment in Newbattle DBFM Co SPV Whilst there is no directly observable indicators which would allow an expected credit loss for this investment to be accurately calculated, there are no indications of adverse performance with the DBFM Co or any indications that future scheduled lifecycle maintenance will not be able to take place or senior and/or subordinated debt will not be able to be repaid.
-The Council will continue to review the performance of the SPC on an annual basis.
+The Council will continue to review the performance of the SPC on an annual basis; - Midlothian Energy Ltd Whilst there is no directly observable indicators which would allow an expected credit loss for this investment to be accurately calculated, there are no indications of adverse performance.
+The Council will continue to review the performance of the company on an annual basis.

-An age analysis of cash and cash equivalents and short-term deposits is show n in the table below: -- -----------------------
+An age analysis of cash and cash equivalents and short-term deposits is shown in the table below:

 2020/21 2021/22

 £000 Financial Assets £000

-53,182 Less than 3 months 115,335
+53,182 Less than 3 months 109,976

 14,993 3 to 6 months 14,994

 0 6 months to 1 year 28,242

 60,449 More than 1 year 2,032

-128,624 Total Financial Assets 160,603
+128,624 Total Financial Assets 155,244